-To develop, promote and participate in conservation education programs for educators, students and all other Arkansans; and
+To develop, promote and participate in AGFC conservation education programs for educators, students and all other Arkansans; and

 To acquire and provide financial support for properties and facilities for conservation education programs, wildlife habitat, and land for game and fish management programs through gifts, donations, bequests, and grants.